aspose-words/Aspose.Words-Documentation/java/developer-guide/utilize-aspose-words-in-other-programming-languages/how-to-build-aspose-words-for-python-via-java/_index.md

 url: /java/how-to-build-aspose-words-for-python-via-java/
 ---

-In order to create "Aspose Words for Python via Java" package we use [JCC](http://lucene.apache.org/pylucene/jcc/index.html)
+To create "Aspose Words for Python via Java" package we use [JCC](http://lucene.apache.org/pylucene/jcc/index.html)

 ## How to build JCC on Windows